zhetai/motia/README.md

 We're building Motia in the open, and we'd love for you to be a part of the journey.

-Check out our public roadmap to see what’s planned, what’s in progress, and what’s recently shipped:
+Check out our public roadmap to see what's planned, what's in progress, and what's recently shipped:

 👉 [View our public Roadmap](https://github.com/orgs/MotiaDev/projects/2/views/2)